RiediJohannes/wiener-linien-knowledge/README.md

 For the knowledge graph embeddings, two different embedding models were compared, namely **RotatE** and **ComplEx**.

-The project deployment is orchestrated through **docker**.
+The project deployment is orchestrated through [docker](https://www.docker.com).
 All components of the project provide a Dockerfile to create a docker image of the respective component and the whole system is reliably deployed via the given **docker compose** file.